-As was posted in Malaysia Today couple days ago:-
+As was posted in Malaysia Today couple of days ago:-

 By Dr Lim Teck Ghee & Tan Sri Ramon Navaratnam